ADD-Faun/Awesome_Battleships_Game/README.md

 ## Deployment

-Widnes Climbers was deployed using github pages.
+Battleships Game was deployed using code institues mock terminal for Heroku.

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The steps to deploy to Heroku are as follows:
-  - In the GitHub repository, navigated to the Settings tab
+  - Created a new Heroku app.
-  - Navigated to the pages section under Code and automation
+  - Set build packs to Python and Nodejs in that order.
-  - Source chosen was deploy from branch
+  - Link Heroku app to the repository.
-  - Main branch was chosen and saved, page refreshed with a working link to indicate the successful deployment.
+  - Clicked launch

-The live link can be found here - https://add-faun.github.io/Climbers/index.html
+The live link can be found here - https://awesome-battleships-game.herokuapp.com/

 ## Credits

-Lots of inspiration was taken from the love running website project taught by Code institute
+- Code institute for the deployment terminal